pagedjs/pagedjs-website/src/content/pagedjs101/tutos/01-page.md

 <figcaption><p>Quite an emptiness isn’t it?</p></figcaption>
 </figure>

-By [summoning a passing by Great Old One](https://ephemer.kapsi.fi/FhtagnGenerator.php?count=666&format=html&fhtagn=yes) we can populate a little content in order to help us have a look on the document layout.
+By [summoning a passing by Great Old One](https://ephemer.kapsi.fi/FhtagnGenerator.php?count=666&format=html&fhtagn=yes) we can populate a little content to help us have a look on the document layout.

 <figure>
   <img src="/images/tutos-at_page-03.png" alt="The same browser window now displays many pages filled with placeholder text based on the Chhulhu mythos from H.P.
 Lovecraft">
 <figcaption><p>Now we can visualize our upcoming bestseller!</p></figcaption>
 </figure>

+Our rules’effects are more visible, our text flows through several pages which we nearly can imagine be flipped by a reader; nearly but not quite.
+While efficient to minimize white space, and therefore cur the overall paper cost, our current design needs some adjustments.